top of page

 You will first enter a small room where there will be many others with a sliding door or curtain for privacy.
 Your nurse will come to begin preparations.
 This will include taking your vitals, confirming medications, that you have not eaten since midnight.
 The nurse will provide you with a hospital gown and ask you to remove all of your clothing.
 They will step out of the room to give you privacy.
 The nurse will return and continue to ask you routine pre-op questions.

 The aestheticist will visit within 15 minutes depending on how many patients are there that day.
 They will explain the process.
-The doctor will visit just before you go into the surgical room or theater to repeat the procedure and sign a few documents.
+The doctor will visit just before you go into the surgical room or theater to repeat the procedure and sign a

 You will be wheeled into a surgical room, bright, cold, probably with several staff there to help.
 You may or may not see the doctor in the theater.
 The anesthesiologist will put you under almost immediately.
 The team will unclothe you and put your legs into stirrups after you are unconscious.
 WOMEN and MEN, with adjustable Allen stirrups.
 The patient is face-up, arms to the sides, but the legs are separate, raised, and supported by stirrups so the doctor can easily see your pelvic floor. .

 The standard amount is 100 Botox Units diluted in 20cc saline, 25 united injected into each spastic, tight muscle. are generally injected.
 If this is your first time receiving Botox, a doctor should start at this minimal amount.
-More can be used depending on the patient for seond and third treatments.
+More can be used depending on the patient for second and third treatments.
 The FDA limit is 400 units.

 Hypertonicity/spasticity of pelvic floor found are most often found along the following muscles: